-Two time Academy Award-nominee film director and screenwriter Édouard Molinaro (1928-2013), the man behind the internationally acclaimed French-language film classic “La cage aux folles” (1978), remade in the US by Mike Nichols as “The Birdcage” (1996) with Robin Williams and Gene Hackman, was one of France’s leading film directors, and is probably best remembered for his skilful comedies, although in his early years – late 1950s, early 1960s – he was considered an excellent filmmaker of highly intelligent crime dramas.
+Two time Academy Award-nominee film director and screenwriter Édouard Molinaro (1928-2013), the man behind the internationally acclaimed French-language film classic “La cage aux folles” (1978), remade in the U.S. by Mike Nichols as “The Birdcage” (1996) with Robin Williams and Gene Hackman, was one of France’s leading film directors, and is probably best remembered for his skillful comedies, although in his early years—late 1950s, early 1960s—he was considered an excellent filmmaker of highly intelligent crime dramas.

-With Mr. Molinaro beginning his own career in films almost simultaneously with the early films of the French New Wave directors, his totally different training ground paved his way and his career in another, equally interesting direction and different approach.
-Here, in this 2012 interview, Mr. Molinaro talks about the New Wave, about his films and some of his favorite actors such as screen legend Brigitte Bardot and Belgian singer-composer-actor Jacques Brel (1929-1978) who turned out to become his best friend in the film business.
+Mr. Molinaro began his career in films almost simultaneously with the early films of the French New Wave directors, although his training ground was different; his career initially took another direction in the late 1940s when he edited shorts, before he became an assistant director in the early 1950s and a filmmaker in 1958.
+Here, in this 2012 interview, Mr. Molinaro talks about the New Wave, his films, and some of his favorite actors such as screen legend Brigitte Bardot (b.
+1934) and Belgian singer-composer-actor Jacques Brel (1929-1978) as they became some of his closest friends in the film business.

 Maybe out of modesty because I didn’t think I was capable of doing them.

 But still, you are a very accomplished director; all your films are very stylish, they’re fascinating and interesting to watch, no matter what genre, and even more so when you also write the screenplay.
 Film is a popular art form, but in your work, quality is what matters the most.
 It seems to be a priority of yours.
 Would you agree with that?